tomaka/luawrapper/README.md

 Lua supports functions that return multiple values at once.
 A C++ function can do so by returning a tuple.
 In this example we return at the same time an int and a string.

+Tuples are only supported when returning as a return value for a function.
+Attempting to write or read a tuple with `writeVariable` or `readVariable` would lead to a compilation error.

 #### Destroying a lua variable

     LuaContext lua;

     lua.writeVariable("a", 2);

     lua.writeVariable("a", nullptr);        // destroys a

 The C++ equivalent for `nil` is `nullptr`.

+Note that `nullptr` has its own type, which is different from `0` and `NULL`.

 #### Custom member functions